-1. Start a dialogue by pressing the Voice Command
+1. Start a dialogue by pressing the Voice Command ((2) vR button.

-3. Use the ON/OFF VOLUME rotary knob to adjust the volume to a comfortable level while the Voice Command system is speaking.
+- 2. Say a command (e.g., "Help"). - 3.
+Use the ON/OFF VOLUME rotary knob to adjust the volume to a comfortable level while the Voice Command system is speaking.
 Please note the volume setting for Voice Command is different than the audio system.